20 Types of Screwdrivers & How They Use | Daily Life Tools

 6. Robertson Screwdrivers

-A Robertson screwdriver is a cross-head screwdriver with a square blade that is used to drive screws into Robertson’s heads.
+A Robertson screwdriver is a cross-head screwdriver with a square blade that drives screws into Robertson’s heads.

 Robertson Screwdrivers